stephenslab/dsc-regression/README.md

-# dsc2-regression
+# dsc-regression

-Application of DSC2 framework to a range of regression models.
+Application of DSC framework to a range of regression models.

 The first version of this benchmark was adapted from [[1]](https://github.com/xiangzhu/dscr_en) and [[2]](https://github.com/mengyin/dscr-example), both of which are developed under [DSCR](https://github.com/stephens999/dscr) framework.
 To run this benchmark you need to install the Python (minimum version required is 3.6) program `dsc`: